apache/sling-site/src/main/jbake/content/documentation/the-sling-engine/authentication/authentication-framework.md

 The `SlingAuthenticator` class is an internal class of the `org.apache.sling.auth.core` bundle and implements the `Authenticator` and `AuthenticationSupport` services.

+The API mentioned in this document and its implementation is part of the [Apache Sling Auth Core](https://github.com/apache/sling-org-apache-sling-auth-core) bundle.

 ## AuthenticationSupport